KemoPanzah/decore_Base/README.rst

 The recommended IDE is Visual Studio Code and all my comments and documentation here will also refer to vscode only.

-`Insights into the current status of the Decore project <https://github.com/users/KemoPanzah/projects/1/views/1>`_
+`Insights into the current status of the Decore project. <https://github.com/users/KemoPanzah/projects/1/views/1>`_

 .. image:: https://ko-fi.com/img/githubbutton_sm.svg
    :target: https://ko-fi.com/P5P2JCC5B